 This is a small tubered, salad variety.
 Just boil whole or cut in half.
 The skin colour will fade when boiled but the superb, yellow/orange flesh will hold its colour.
 It has an excellent flavour and holds its shape well when boiled (Waxy), no need to peel.

 The plant is easy to grow and has some RLEM resistance which is great for early spring planting.
 Ready to harvest 90 days from planting (6 weeks after it starts flowering).
 Click here for more information about this variety

 Another round diploid that has lovely violet tubers with white eyes, and white flesh.

 This one is not a good producer but it does produce lots of flowers over a long period of time which makes it quite ornamental.

 Our up and coming varieties

-These varieties may be available to purchase from August, or I may decide to grow them out one more year to make sure they are good enough.
+Some of these varieties are available now, and somemay be available to purchase from August, or I may decide to grow them out one more year to make sure they are good enough.

 A lovely looking potato that is easy to peel.
 Light pink flesh

 Lovely smooth skin and great for salads